isomerpages/pris-test/_join-us/careers/prison-officer-rehabilitation-officer.md

 </div>
 <div class="container" style="text-align: left;">
 <p class="subtitle"><em><strong>Training</strong></em></p>
-<p class="copytext">New Entrant Captains of Lives are required to undergo a 35-week Basic Officer Course (Rehabilitation Officer) at the Home Team Academy.</p>
+<p class="copytext">New Captains of Lives are required to undergo a 35-week Basic Officer Course (Rehabilitation Officer) at the Home Team Academy.</p>
 </div>
 <div class="container" style="text-align: left;">
 <p class="copytext">The Prison Officer Course (RO)&nbsp;comprise physical training, tactical readiness and academic components to prepare new Captains of Lives&nbsp;with the mindset, skillsets and toolsets&nbsp;for work in SPS.</p>